freenas/freenas-docs/userguide/services.rst

     * :guilabel:`Path`: browse to the pool/dataset/directory to be
       shared

 #.
-Start the FTP service in
+Start the FTP service in :guilabel:`Services`.
+Click the red
-    :menuselection:`Services --> Control Services`.
-    Click the :guilabel:`Start Now` button next to :guilabel:`FTP`.
+    :guilabel:`Power` button on the :guilabel:`FTP` card.
 The FTP service takes a second or so to start.
-The indicator changes to green to show that the service is running, and the button changes to :guilabel:`Stop Now`.
+The :guilabel:`Power` button changes to green to show the service is running.

 #.
 Test the connection from a client using a utility such as
     `Filezilla <https://filezilla-project.org/>`__.

 In the example shown in
 :numref:`Figure %s <ftp_filezilla_fig>`,
-the user has enter the following information into the Filezilla
+The user has entered this information into the Filezilla client:
-client:

 * IP address of the %brand% server: *192.168.1.113*